 Graduate Research Awards for Student Projects (GRASP)

 The GRASP awards support research activities for graduate students in the College of Humanities, Arts and Sciences.
-Graduate students from Biology, Chemistry and Biochemistry, Communication Sciences and Disorders, Computer Science, Technology, Mathematics and Science Education are eligible to apply.
+Graduate students from Biology, Communication Sciences and Disorders, Technology, Mathematics and Science Education are eligible to apply.
 The awards, in amounts up to $750, are specifically for costs related to research projects that are part of the student's degree program.
 All awards must be expended by June 30.

 Eligibility and Selection Criteria

 - Awards will be based upon the scientific merits of the proposed project